James Gerlach

 Scaling with Intent

-Getting knee-deep into the details with founders to turn fogginess into focused product momentum.
+Getting deep into the details with founders to turn fogginess into focused product momentum.

 Keeping teams aligned when things get fast or tense.
 Tradeoffs, sequencing, and traction.